badsgahhl/pihole-browser-extension/README.md

-# Switch-for-PiHole Chrome
+# Switch-for-PiHole

-This is a small extension to revive the project of Yoder Spencer.
+This is a small extension to revive the project of Yoder Spencer. https://github.com/Spencer-Yoder/Remote-Switch-for-Pi-Hole-Chrome

-I reused some of his code and icons to build this extension.
+I reused some of his code and icons to build this extension, but a lot of parts got rebuild.

-https://github.com/Spencer-Yoder/Remote-Switch-for-Pi-Hole-Chrome
+This extension is available in the chrome webstore and mozilla addon store.

 ### How to use: